mennylevinski/scan-net/README.md

 <a name="overview"></a>

-**Scan Net** is a lightweight, cross-platform Python network scanner that enables device discovery and open port detection across local IPv4 subnets, including Wi-Fi and Ethernet.
+**Net Scanner** is a lightweight, cross-platform Python network scanner that enables device discovery and open port detection across local IPv4 subnets, including Wi-Fi and Ethernet.
 Built for ethical diagnostics, security awareness, and administrative auditing, it is suitable for both personal and organizational use.

 If you would like to contribute, I would greatly appreciate it.
 Please read the [contribution guidelines](CONTRIBUTING.md).